Yamba (NSW)

 Table Chart PROFILE FAQ

-Health performance in Yamba is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health outcomes in Yamba are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most prevalent conditions are arthritis (14.1%) and mental health issues (7.8%), while 57.6% report no medical ailments, contrasting with 0% in Rest of NSW.
-The area has 37.7% residents aged 65 and over (2,700 individuals).
-Health outcomes among seniors present challenges but exceed general population metrics.
+The most common medical conditions are arthritis (14.1%) and mental health issues (7.8%).
+57.6% of residents declare themselves completely clear of medical ailments, compared to 63.3% in Rest of NSW.
+Working-age residents have an above average prevalence of chronic health conditions.
+The area has 37.7% of residents aged 65 and over (2,707 people), higher than the 23.4% in Rest of NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health